666harrypeng/Edge-AI-for-healthcare-applications/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+This project is licensed under the MIT License.
 You may view the full license text [here](https://github.com/666harrypeng/Edge-AI-for-healthcare-applications/blob/main/LICENSE).

-### License Summary

-* **Attribution**: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-* **NonCommercial**: You may not use the material for commercial purposes.
-* **NoDerivatives**: If you remix, transform, or build upon the material, you may not distribute the modified material.